What is Physical Access Control?

 - Cloud-based access control– data servers are housed off-site and maintained by a third-party.

-As you’ve probably guessed, on-prem access control systems have been around before cloud-based systems.
+As you’ve probably guessed, on-prem access control systems have been around long before cloud-based systems.
 They require significantly more maintenance, and the burden of this maintenance falls on the user.
+For example, if you run on-prem security for an e-commerce enterprise, you better have time and budget reserved for making regular updates and performing maintenance.
 Updates and integrations for on-premises systems are difficult and take more time to deploy than cloud-based systems.
 Here are some features of on-premises access control systems:

 - Regular maintenance is required.